Sd4Projects/MiniNetPad/README.md

 This project is licensed under CERN Open Hardware Licence v.1.2 http://ohwr.org/cernohl

+Most of this build info will be moved into WiKi.

 Why MiniNetPad?
 As I was building hobby projects I found I needed some common features when using Arduino, so I created MiniNetPad to solve that issue.
 Now MiniNetPad can be reused from project to project.

 Project designed with KiCad Ver 5.1.2